csscomb/grunt-csscomb/README.md

 # grunt-csscomb

-> The best Grunt plugin ever.
+> The grunt plugin for sorting CSS properties in specific order.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`